-Start-up or Ancillary funding as part of procurement shall be subject to funding, negotiations and shall be at the sole discretion of the County.
+Start-up funds shall be subject to available funding, negotiations and shall be at the sole discretion of the County.
 This shall be limited to one-time costs of newly awarded contracts and shall be used for the development and implementation of a new or expanded program or service.

-- The budget and timelines for expending start-up funds must be approved by the County - Shall not be available for option years - Shall not exceed 10% of the annual budget of the first year of contract - A separate cost center for start-up funds shall be included in the proposed budget for the initial contract period and expenditures shall be tracked separately from ongoing expenditures - If multiple funding sources are identified within the contract, a plan to allocate the start-up costs amongst various funding sources shall be required and budgeted appropriately to reflect the funding - ratios amongst the various funding sources - Start-up costs will be reimbursed based on actual costs (cost reimbursement).
+- The budget and timelines for expending start-up funds must be approved by the county - Shall not be available for option years - Shall not exceed 10% of the annual budget of the first year of contract - A separate cost center for start-up funds shall be included in the proposed budget for the initial contract period and expenditures shall be tracked separately from ongoing expenditures - If multiple funding sources are identified within the contract, a plan to allocate the start-up costs amongst various funding sources shall be required and budgeted appropriately to reflect the funding - ratios amongst the various funding sources - Start-up costs will be reimbursed based on actual costs (cost reimbursement).
 Contractor shall comply with Cost Reimbursement Contract requirements.
-At a minimum, submit an acceptable Cost Allocation Plan and maintain an Inventory List, according to Article 2.4 of the Contract Services Template
+At a minimum, submit an acceptable Cost Allocation Plan and keep an Inventory List, according to Article 2.4 of the Service Template